FINE LINE ARTS FESTIVAL OPENING NIGHT

 This is a great outdoor fun day for everyone!

-After glazing, the piece is put into one of the outdoor raku kilns.
-You can enjoy watching your pot being fired in a small gas fueled kiln.
+More about Raku: it is a philosophy, an attitude and a technique.
+This technique was developed and used by Japanese potters for making tea ceremony wares.
+We, in a way, have Americanized it into being more of a happening.
+Your day begins by purchasing a bisque (fired once) piece of pottery, experiencing the magic of glazing it, and watching it being fired.
+Our potters offer a huge variety of objects—vases, bowls, plates, containers, etc. at very reasonable prices, ready to be glazed.
+You buy your piece and then proceed to the glazing table where you can glaze it yourself or get a potter’s help.
+After glazing, you can enjoy watching your pot being fired in a small gas-fueled outdoor Raku kiln.
 After the kiln gets up to the proper temperature, the glowing molten pot is removed with tongs and placed onto a bed of sawdust and covered with a metal container filled with shredded newsprint.
 It will flame and smoke and sputter for a bit while the glazes will continue to oxidize.
 This is the magic time.
 With raku, even the most experienced potters are never quite sure how the pot will turn out.
 When the pot is removed from this chamber it is cooled down in a bath of cool water.
 Then you get to wash and scrub it with an SOS pad to enhance its luster.

 Enjoy our open house while waiting for your piece to be fired.
 Purchase a completed pottery piece or other art work for that special person in your life celebrating a birthday, shower, wedding or anniversary.
 View our exhibit in the Kavanagh Gallery.
 See what’s new in our Dempsey Gallery or visit the Fine Line Shop.

-Try your hand at dyeing, papermaking, spinning, weaving, crochet, painting or other Fine Line activities.
+Try your hand at papermaking, spinning, weaving, painting or other Fine Line activities.
 There is plenty to do and plenty to see.